 I live in Chelmsford with my wife, who is a secondary school teacher, and our two children, who attend local schools.

-I like to keep fit by playing badminton, cycling, jogging, swimming and, more recently, dancing!
+I like to keep fit by playing badminton, cycling, jogging, swimming and, more recently, dancing.
 My other interests include gastronomy, travel, music, movies and socialising with friends and family.
-I am an avid reader and a member of the BBC Radio 2 Book Club.
+I am an avid reader and a member of the BBC Radio two Book Club.
 In 2017 I was delighted to appear on Simon Mayo’s Drivetime Show to review Paula Hawkins’ novel ‘Into the Water’.

 In our multi-cultural society, doctors often treat patients whose first language is not English.
 I am fortunate that, besides English, I am fluent in French and eight Indian languages (Hindi/Urdu, Marathi, Konkani, Kannada, Tamil, Gujarati, Malayalam, Tulu).
 This enables me to communicate effectively with patients from various cultural backgrounds, win their confidence and put them on the road to recovery.